Meri Biwi Ka Jawaab Nahin: Plot

-This is a story of a beautiful village girl called Durga, who married her childhood sweetheart Ajay Khanna.
+This is the story of a beautiful village girl called Durga, who married her childhood sweetheart, Ajay Khanna.
 Ajay is a policeman who worked in the city and brought his wife to live with him.

-As a simple girl, Durga has the nature of plain and too much talk.
-Initially, Ajay looks a little embarrassed to see the nature of his wife who was always outspoken, but how did he love Durga.
-But the harsh nature of Durga, always fighting for truth and justice has brought him more enemies.
-Durga also makes friends with Gangu, a shopkeeper, Radha and her brother, Ballu.
+As a simple girl, Durga has the nature of being plain and too talkative.
+Initially, Ajay looks a little embarrassed to see the nature of his wife, who was always outspoken.
+But how did he love Durga?
+But the harsh nature of Durga, always fighting for truth and justice, has brought him more enemies.
+Durga also makes friends with Gangu, a shopkeeper, Radha, and her brother, Ballu.
 One night, Durga sees a girl about to be kidnapped by a group of men.
 She fought off the thugs and rescued the girl.

 The thugs are men of Bhairav, a ruthless man who attacked the editor of the press who wants to expose the crime of taking the kidneys illegally from poor people to sell.
 Angry at the interruption of his business, he then asks a policeman named SP Chaurasia to get rid of Durga.

-One day, while Ballu was out of town, his sister, Radha is kidnapped and taken to a brothel by Bhairav's men.
-Fortunately Durga manages to save Radha.
+One day, while Ballu was out of town, his sister, Radha, was kidnapped and taken to a brothel by Bhairav's men.
+Fortunately, Durga manages to save Radha.
 However, the brothel is then raided by the police, which is a trap planned by Chaurasia to get rid of Durga.
 He then asks Durga and Radha to become witnesses, but in court he accuses them of being prostitutes.
-Unfortunately at that time, Ajay is sent for duty out of town, so he does not know the fate of his wife.
+Unfortunately, at that time, Ajay is sent for duty out of town, so he does not know the fate of his wife.
 Durga has to fight to clear her good name.